Gabo-araya/sgsi_ext/Readme.md

  - An `admin.py` file with a single Admin for the model
  - A `templates` folder with templates in .pug format for all CRUD views.

+## Changes to .env file while developing
+If you change your .env file, you'll need to rebuild your container for the setting to take effect.
+You can do this by running the `Remote-Containers: Rebuild Container` command in the Command Palette (`F1`) when you are connected to the container.

+This takes time, you can press the `(show log)` button to view the progress.

 ## Models

 ### BaseModel